Summary

 No separate delivery address?
 The delivery and invoice address can be the same.

-Don’t have an address for this customer at all?
-No problem.
-Just enter text such as ‘No address’ or ‘TBC’ into the address fields in order to create and save your invoice.
+No address for this customer?
+Enter 'No address' or 'TBC' in the address fields to create and save your invoice.
 You can edit the address on the customer’s record later if you need to.

 Change a ledger account

-If you add a product or service to the invoice, the ledger account is taken from the one saved on the product or service record.
+Adding a product or service to the invoice sources the ledger account from the product or service record.

 You can change the ledger account shown on any of your invoice lines.